jserlan/ansible-playbooks-portainer/README.md

 ### Requirements :

-A Linux machine (or an other Debian OS based).
-A root user or at least an user with sudo privileges.
+A Linux machine and a root user or at least an user with sudo privileges.

 ### Files and folders description